Colouring Strong Products: Products of Tree-Closures

 \section{Products of Tree-Closures}

 This section presents examples of graphs that show that the naive upper bound in \cref{ClusteredProductColouringClasses} is tight.

-For $k,n\in\NN$, let $T_{k,n}$ be the rooted tree in which every leaf is at distance $k-1$ from the root, and every non-leaf has $n$ children.
-Let $C_{k,n}$ be the graph obtained from $T_{k,n}$ by adding an edge between every ancestor and decendent (called the \defn{closure} of $T_{k,n}$).
+The \emph{depth} of a node in a rooted tree is its distance to the root plus one.
+For $k,n\in\NN$, let $T_{k,n}$ be the rooted tree in which every leaf is at depth $k$, and every non-leaf has $n$ children.
+Let $C_{k,n}$ be the graph obtained from $T_{k,n}$ by adding an edge between every ancestor and descendant (called the \defn{closure} of $T_{k,n}$).
 Colouring each vertex by its distance from the root gives a $k$-colouring of $C_{k,n}$, and any root-leaf path in $C_{k,n}$ induces a $k$-clique.
 So $\chi(C_{k,n})=k$.

 The class $\CC_k:= \{ C_{k,n} : n \in \NN\}$ is important for defective and clustered colouring, and is often called the `standard' example.
-It is well-known and easily proved (see \citep{WoodSurvey}) that \citet{NSW} extended this result (using a result of \citet{DS20}) to the setting of defective and clustered fractional chromatic number by showing that
+It is well-known and easily proved (see \citep{WoodSurvey}) that